Summerduck/macbook_low_battery_warning_notification/README.md

 This will set up a cron job that runs your script every 5 minutes.
 You can adjust the interval to whatever you prefer by changing the */5 part of the line.
 For example, */10 would run the script every 10 minutes, */30 would run it every 30 minutes, and so on.

 Please note that the path to Python (/usr/bin/python3) might be different on your system.
 You can find it by running which python3 in the terminal.
+To get the path to Python on your system, you can use the which command in the terminal.
+Here's how you can do it:

+Open your terminal.
+Type which python3 and press Enter.